logicalclocks/hops-docs/docs/user_guide/hopsworks/dataSetShare.rst

 -------------------------

 To change permission of a shared Data Set `data owners` can right-click on the Data Set and click ``Share permission``.
-This will open a popup dialog with a table listing all projects the dataset is shared with.
+This will open a popup dialog with a table listing all projects the Data Set is shared with.

 .. _change-share-permission.png: ../../_images/datasets/change-share-permission.png
 .. figure:: ../../imgs/datasets/change-share-permission.png